the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 I honestly had some trouble replicating the simulation behaviour.
 For no discernible reason, my simulation has a bit higher viscosity than expected, and some overcompression of particles at the bottom.
 Though I am not totally happy with the result, I haven't yet found how to fix it.
 I'll make an update once I do.

 :::note
 2025-12-05 :clinking_glasses:: Fixed the viscosity issue!
 Viscosity is caused when particles adopt their neighbours' velocities.
-The origin was a bug in `reset_velocity_field()` which set initial weight components to `1.f` instead of `0.f`.
-This likely wasn't caught because this was correct behaviour in a previous revision.
+The origin was a bug in `reset_velocity_field()` which initialised interpolation weights to `1.f` instead of `0.f`.
+This likely wasn't caught because this was expected behaviour in a previous revision.
 I must've missed changing it after moving to FLIP.
 :::

 ### demo